How to Get Started Guide

 Who is exempt?

-- provided care for less than 200 Medicare Part B patients; OR
+- Provide care for ≤ 200 Medicare Part B patients; OR

-- provide 200 or fewer covered professional services under the Physician Fee Schedule.
+- Provide 200 or fewer covered professional services under Part B.

 How to check clinician participation status

 - Be considered MIPS eligible clinicians and be required to report data to MIPS, if they are not otherwise excluded (i.e. one of the other exemption reasons or is not an eligible clinician type);